Bacchus International Wine Contest: Characteristics

 After the judges' deliberation, the most valued wines receive the following awards, from highest to lowest score: Gran Bacchus de Oro, Bacchus de Oro, and Bacchus de Planta.
-Additionally, wines with Spanish belonging to protected designation of origin (denominación de origen protegida, DOP) or protected geographical indication (indicación geográfica protegida, IGP) that have obtained the five highest scores in the Bacchus competition are eligible for the Alimento de España award in the red wine, white wine, rosé, sparkling wine, and liqueur wine categories.
+Additionally, wines belonging to Spanish protected designations of origin (denominación de origen protegida, DOP) or protected geographical indication (indicación geográfica protegida, IGP) that have obtained the five highest scores in the Bacchus competition are eligible for the Alimento de España award in the red wine, white wine, rosé, sparkling wine, and liqueur wine categories.

 The competition is recognized by the International Organisation of Vine and Wine (OIV), the World Federation of Major Wine and Spirits Competitions (VINOFED), and the Spanish Ministry of Agriculture.